 Rishikesh Experiences (Hrishikesh)

 Rishikesh is the first big town on the Ganges so here the water is clean and safe to bath in – which was one of our first acts.
-It is believed that bathing in the Ganges washes away your sins so Steve grabbed me from my paddling and doing his John the Baptist made sure I was completely submersed.
+Bathing in the Ganges washes away your sins so Steve grabbed me from my paddling and doing his John the Baptist made sure I was completely submerged.

 Swami Sivananda Saraswati (1887 – 1963)

 Just up the hill from our ashram is the ashram of Swami Sivananda Saraswati.
 His teachings drew upon all the formal doctrines of yoga.
 Sivananda was a medical doctor before renouncing worldly life for the spiritual path.
 During his lifetime he authored of over three hundred books on yoga, based not on theory but on his own personal experience.